Path to an exact WKB analysis of black hole quasinormal modes: Review of exact WKB analysis

 \if0 \begin{itemize} \item When $\psi_+$ is dominant on $\Gamma$

 \item When $\psi_-$ is dominant on $\Gamma$

 \end{itemize} \fi when the analytic continuation is performed by a path crossing the Stokes curve $\Gamma$ counterclockwise around the associated turning point.
+The direction of crossing is determined locally in the vicinity of the turning point in relation to the Stokes curved attached to it.
 The connection formulae can be compactly written in the $2\times 2$ matrix form

 with